British Rail Class 390: Safety

 The Pendolino incorporates several different onboard safety systems, including the Automatic Warning System (AWS) and the Train Protection Warning System (TPWS); it was also planned to install compatible equipment for the European Train Control System (ETCS).
 These systems automatically deliver situational warnings regarding the relevant signals and speed limits to the driver and, if not reacted to appropriately, are able to bring the train to a complete halt.
 Unlike most trains, it also features a Tilt Authorisation and Speed Supervision (TASS) system, which is used to control the onboard tilting mechanism.
-In the event of an accident, each Pendolino also incorporates a black box data recorder; another structural measure, designed to help dissipate the forces involved in an incident involving a severe collision, are the crush zones, which can reportedly absorb three times the forces of existing High Speed Trains.
+In the event of an accident, each Pendolino also incorporates a black box data recorder.
+Another structural measure designed to help dissipate the forces involved in an incident involving a severe collision, are the crush zones, which can reportedly absorb three times the forces of existing High Speed Trains.

 The Pendolino features relatively shallow windows in comparison to trains such as the Voyager; visually, the windows are linked by a black livery line to form a continuous band running along the length of the train.
 A combination of structural constraints and internal configuration selections had determined the narrowness of the windows; the adoption of larger windows would have intrinsically weakened the bodyshell of each carriage.
 Reportedly, consideration was given to the adoption of asymmetric window layout during the design process, but this was ultimately discarded in favour of the arrangement used in service instead.

 Due to these design choices, the Pendolino has a very high level of structural integrity.
-In the Grayrigg derailment incident, where the unit involved was travelling at a speed of 95 mph and derailed at a set of points sending the carriages off the track and down a bank, one person died.
-Furthermore, the majority of passengers were not even seriously injured due to the carriages' structural properties.
+In the Grayrigg derailment incident, where the unit involved was travelling at a speed of 95 mph and derailed at a set of points sending the carriages off the track and down a bank, one died and 30 were seriously injured from the 104 passengers and four crew.
+This low fatality number is attributed to the strength and safety of the unit.